 - a) If you are a healthcare worker, a first responder, or a social services worker (who works face to face with clients in the child welfare system or in assisted living facilities) and you do not have symptoms (are asymptomatic), you may be permitted to return to work if your employer is experiencing staffing shortages.
 You should follow the return-to-work protocols established by your employer.
-When not doing your essential work, you must adhere to his quarantine order. - b) If you are a student in a K-12 school, follow the quarantine guidance found in the "COVID-19 Public Health Guidance for K-12 Schools in California, 2021-22 School Year". - 2.
-Carefully review and closely follow all requirements listed in the "Home Quarantine Guidance for Close Contacts to Coronavirus Disease 2019 (COVID-19)," which is available in English and Spanish. - If a quarantined person becomes sick with symptoms of COVID-19 (even if their symptoms are very mild), to protect others from COVID-19, they should isolate themselves at home and away from other people and follow the "Home Isolation Instructions for People with Coronavirus 2019 (COVID-19) Infection," which is available in English and Spanish.
+When not doing your essential work, you must adhere to this quarantine order. - b) If you are a student in a K-12 school, follow the quarantine guidance found in the "COVID-19 Public Health Guidance for K-12 Schools in California, 2021-22 School Year".

+- 3. Carefully review and closely follow all requirements listed in the Centers for Disease Control and Prevention (CDC) Quarantine and Isolation page. - 4.
+If a quarantined person becomes sick with symptoms of COVID-19 (even if their symptoms are very mild), to protect others from COVID-19, they should isolate themselves at home and away from other people and follow the Stanislaus County "Public Health Emergency Isolation Order," which is available in English and Spanish.
 This is because they are likely to have COVID-19 and if so, can spread it to others.